veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 This formula exactly matches ternary subtraction between 3 numbers!
 Yey!

 Two's compliment is not necessary.
-With this balanced ternary logic, NOT is negation.
+With this balanced ternary algebra, NOT is negation.

 ## Discussion

-Now that we have derived each logic gate, let's dive into each one:
+Now that we have derived each gate, let's dive into each one:

 ### NOT